Early Learning Outcomes Framework Music and Movement

 The EYLF – Early Learning Outcomes

-Read our responses to the early learning outcomes from the Australian Early Years Learning Framework (EYLF) to see how we fit in.
+Read our responses to the early learning outcomes from the Australian Early Years Learning Framework (EYLF) to see how Musical Child contributes.

 Outcome 1: Children have a strong sense of identity

 Musical knowledge and musical preference are very strong markers of identity.
 The traditional songs of childhood are an extremely important resource for educators to draw from.
-Children who know songs have a confident self identity and can interact with care, empathy and respect with other people of various ages who may also have learned these songs in their own childhood.
+Children who know many songs are more likely to have a confident self identity.
+Research has shown that toddlers interact with care, empathy and respect with other people of various ages who have shared songs dances in common with them.
 Songs/dances/ceremonies shared by a cultural group are critical for maintaining inter-dependence and resilience.

 There are many songs scattered throughout the Musical Child programs that call for the inclusion of individual children’s names e.g. Ruby Goes High; Clap Handies; Oh Susanna.